Gruximillian/sequential-keybinding/README.md

 Now the key sequence and the time of the last keystroke are saved as the `buffer` property and the `lastKeyTime` property of the `state` object.
 On every keystroke we copy the `buffer` property into the local `buffer` variable and update that variable accordingly.
 After that, the state gets updated with the local `buffer` variable and the `currentTime` variable.
 At the end, the `callback` is called with the current `buffer` value.

-One thing to note here is that we never update the existing state object nor its `buffer` property, but rather we always create new object for the `state` and new array for the `buffer`.
+One thing to note here is that we never directly update the existing state object nor its `buffer` property, but rather we always create new object for the `state` and new array for the `buffer`.
 This is known as the immutable update of the state and it is the preferred way of updating the state.
 We never change previous value/object, we always assign the new value/object to the state.

 The line